 “Prayer does not change God, but it changes him who prays.” ~ Søren Kierkegaard.

-Choose a “sacred” word or phrase that symbolizes your intention
+1. Choose a sacred word or phrase that symbolizes your prayer for pregnancy

 The focus of centering prayer is to consent to God’s presence and action within.
 Choose a word or phrase that helps you remember that you are consenting to God’s work and power in your life – whether that means getting pregnant or not getting pregnant.
 For instance, your sacred word could be “Trust” or “Hope” or “God’s will be done” or “Acceptance.”
 Note that it’s not necessarily “praying for a baby” or “increased fertility” or “conception”!
 The idea is to be open to what God has in store.

-When you’re praying for a baby, be prepared for distractions, such as images, feelings, reflections, physical sensations, and unexpected thoughts…and use your sacred word to quell those distractions.
+When you’re praying for a baby, be prepared for distractions, such as images, feelings, reflections, physical sensations, and unexpected thoughts…and use your sacred word to ease those distractions.

-Whatever thoughts or emotions come to you, lay your sacred word over them.
-That is, when you feel scared you’ll never get pregnant, repeat “Trust” or “Acceptance” until you feel calm and focused on God.
+Whatever disruptive thoughts or emotions come to you, lay your sacred word over them.
+For example if you start to feel scared you’ll never get pregnant, repeat “Trust” or “Acceptance” until you feel calm and focused on God.
 If you keep frantically thinking about getting pregnant or what will happen if you don’t get pregnant, savor your sacred word: “Faith” or “God’s will be done.”

 Practice saying these words and phrases at different times during the day.
 Worshipping God for who He is – not what He gives you – goes far beyond a set time of centering prayer for a pregnancy.

 4. Rest in silence after you pray for a baby